Last Updated on 2024-07-25 by Clay

 sudo mount /dev/sdc1 /mnt/usb

-In this way, we can see the contents of our USB device under the path “/mnt/usb/”.
+In this way, we can see the contents of our USB device under the path "/mnt/usb/".
+Be note, the mount objection is partition not disk.

-Unmount USB device
+Unmount USB Device

-After the end of the working phase, we better use the “unmount” command to complete the “unmount” action.
+command to complete the "unmount" action.
 This is also better for USB devices.

 sudo umount /dev/sdc1